Contact(s)

 Q. I understand the City of Orillia is on a partial user pay system for garbage.
 What does this mean and where do I inquire about garbage tags? | ||

 A. All garbage placed at curbside requires a City of Orillia Garbage Tag.
-Since the Garbage Tag program was implemented, there has been about 25% less garbage going to the landfill and an increase of about 35% in recyclables collected.
-Each residential and commercial unit receives an annual allotment.
-The City will mail the next set of garbage tags at the beginning of June.
+Each residential and commercial unit receives an annual allotment of 20 tags.
+Any additional tags required must be purchased.
+The City’s annual tag mailout is completed in June of each year.
 These tags are your allotment to cover the period from July 1 to June 30 the following year.
-Please visit the Garbage Collection & Tag Program website for more information regarding Garbage Tags. |
+Please visit the Waste Management Services web page, under the Garbage Tag Program drop down menu for more information regarding garbage tags. |

 ||